guysoft/FullPageOS/tools/kiosk-control/README.md

-Kiosk Control's web UI also has **Sleep now** / **Wake now** buttons (in the "Screen" card) that call `screen_power.sh` directly via a new `/api/screen` endpoint — a manual override so you can flip the screen back on immediately instead of waiting for the next scheduled cron time or needing to SSH in.
+Kiosk Control's web UI also has **Sleep now** / **Wake now** buttons (in the "Screen" card) that call `screen_power.sh` directly via a new `/api/screen` endpoint — a manual override so you can flip the screen back on immediately instead of waiting for the next scheduled time, without needing to SSH in.
-This is optional: if `screen_power.sh` isn't installed, those buttons will just report an error rather than break anything else in the UI.
+This is optional: if `screen_power.sh` isn't installed, those buttons (and the schedule save) will just report an error rather than break anything else in the UI.

 Note that `rotate_tabs.sh` keeps sending its `ctrl+Next` on schedule regardless of screen power state — X still processes those events with the